Ntandu-Shedrack/PortfolioBackEnd/README.md

 # Portfolio

-A portfolio build in React and NodeJs with Express Js and MongoDB for Backend
+A portifolio backend Node.js App with Express Js and MongoDB for Backend